 43. Are Japanese hornets in the United States?

 Good news!
-Despite what you might have seen from clickbait headlines, there are no documented cases of Japanese hornets living in the United States.
+Currently, there are no documented cases of Japanese hornets living in the United States.

 The rumors spread every now and then because there are a couple of similar-looking wasp species in the east and the south, but these aren’t actually vespa mandarinia japonica.